awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master.md

 Configures a MySQL DB instance to be a read replica of an instance of MySQL running external to Amazon RDS\.

 **Important**
 To run this procedure, `autocommit` must be enabled\.
 To enable it, set the `autocommit` parameter to `1`\.
-For information about modifying parameters, see [Modifying Parameters in a DB Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.
+For information about modifying parameters, see [Modifying parameters in a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

 **Note**
 You can use the [mysql\.rds\_set\_external\_master\_with\_delay](mysql_rds_set_external_master_with_delay.md) stored procedure to configure an external source database instance and delayed replication\.